 …and my hubby gives it two thumbs up!! 🙂 This chili was not only quick and easy to make, but oh so comforting.
 I love making healthy comfort food.
 It’s satisfying, without the guilt!
 I think the only thing that could make this better is some warm crusty garlic bread on the side.
 YUM.

 If you love chili you need to try this!
 If you also like the idea of a lightened up version, don’t wait for your thanksgiving leftovers.
 Just sauté some ground turkey with the diced onions until no longer pink.
 Then add the remaining ingredients and simmer as usual.
+There you have it!
+Turkey chili that is easy to make and absolutely scrumptious!

 - 1 yellow onion diced